-The patient was come one months later for check up and was found that there was no infection but no improvement of other symptoms.
-The patient was then underwent an high resolution ultrasound scan that revealed a 15-mm thin-walled hypoechoic nodular mass in right paraumbilical region which was approximately 10 mm below the skin surface corresponded to the umbilical endometriosis.
+Clinical examination revealed that the patient had a (4×3) cm firm nodule at and around the umbilicus which was blackish brown colour with wooden consistency and had a foul smelling brownish discharge from the umbilicus.
 The FNAC from the swelling revealed the diagnosis of umbilical endometriosis.
-The key clinical feature that led to the correct diagnostic hypothesis of umbilical endometriosis was the temporal association of the bleeding, pain and swelling with the menstrual period.
-The patient was admitted and was offered for both medical and surgical management.
-The patient was adopted to have danazol tablet.
-The severity of pain and swelling decreased; however, was continued to persist in spite of danazol.
-Then the patient was advised for surgical excision.
+The key clinical feature that led to the correct diagnostic hypothesis of umbilical endometriosis was association of the bleeding, pain and swelling with the menstrual period.
+The patient was admitted and was offered for surgical excision.
 The patient was successfully underwent excision of the nodule with accompanying umbilical reconstruction.
 Histology was confirmed the diagnosis of endometriosis and was revealed the presence of multiple foci of endometrium composed of glandular and stromal elements.
 No epithelial atypical cell was seen and the excision appeared complete.
 The patient was seen 12 months after the surgery and found to be asymptomatic with a normal umbilicus.